 Collaborative robots, or cobots, are providing manufacturers of all sizes with the capability to automate more than ever before.
 We know that getting up and running with a cobot quickly is a priority, to see results as soon as possible.

 We’ve spent a lot of time in our customers’ factories, and many of our team members came from the manufacturing world themselves.
-Based on our experience, here are our top five tips to getting started with cobots to ensure a quick deployment and increase in productivity and quality.
+Based on our experience, we want to provide the most flexible cobot to be found in the market with it´s intera Software having the highest Ease of use, that leads to an even higher acceptance with coworkers.
+Here are our top five tips to getting started with cobots to ensure a quick deployment and increase in productivity and quality.

 1. Identify and prioritize the right tasks: Cobots present manufacturers with automation opportunities for a variety of applications.
 Jobs that are mundane, repetitive, ergonomically challenging or high risk are typically ripe for cobot deployment.
+We call them the dump, dull and dirty work.
 Tasks such as packaging, metal stamping, testing and quality inspection, and CNC machine tending, are all areas where a cobot can streamline operations and free humans to work on higher value functions.
 Identifying these specific tasks and tackling them out of the gate will help ensure a smooth cobot deployment and drive results faster.

 2. Educate and reassure your workforce: Employees might be initially skeptical about robots joining the team.
 Traditional manufacturing robots have worked apart from humans behind safety caging, but cobots are designed to be collaborative and they’re safe to work alongside humans.
 Sawyer, for example, has high resolution force control on all of the arm joints, so it stops moving when it comes into contact with an object.
 Workers may also worry about their job security – are these robots here to put me out of work?
 It’s important to communicate with employees that cobots won’t – and shouldn’t – replace human workers.
 Rather, they are designed to handle the more monotonous, error-prone processes, allowing workers to handle the tasks that require more cognition, dexterity and reason.
 The more workers know about their cobot teammates, the more likely companies are to maximize the benefits of this form of industrial automation.